Cannes

 On Highway A8 and N7, 26 km from Nice International Airport.

-Discover the town of Cannes in the French Riviera
+Discover the city of Cannes in the Alpes-Maritimes

-You'll climb up the slopes of Mont Chevalier to the Suquet district.
-There, at an altitude of 60 m, you'll be treated to an enchanting panorama: the whole town is at your feet, with the Bay of Cannes and the Lérins Islands as a backdrop.
-Through the cool, narrow streets, you'll make your way back down to the fragrant, Provençal Forville market and the plane-tree-shaded Allées de la Liberté along the seafront.
+You can get there by climbing the slopes of Mont Chevalier to the Suquet district.
+Up there, a magical panorama awaits you at an altitude of 60 meters: the entire city is at your feet, with the bay of Cannes and the Lérins Islands in the background.
+Through the narrow, cool streets, you will descend towards the fragrant, Provençal Forville market and the Allees de la Liberté, lined with plane trees and running along the sea.

 The Old Port

-Along Quai Saint-Pierre, admire the boats in the old port, whether fishing or pleasure craft, the colorful boats, the harbor with its shoreline, the fishermen busy with their nets, the Albert Edouard jetty where the world's finest yachts moor.
-At the far end of the harbor are the islands of Sainte Marguerite and Saint Honorat, which can be reached by boat in 20 minutes from the Gare Maritime.
+Admire the boats of the old port along the Quai Saint-Pierre, whether fishing or pleasure boats, the colorful boats, the port with its shoreline, the fishermen busily working on their nets, the Albert Edouard pier where the most beautiful yachts in the world are moored.
+At the end of the harbor you can see Sainte Marguerite and Saint Honorat islands, which can be reached by boat in 20 minutes from the ferry terminal.

-Busy and colorful from morning to night, this street will keep you busy all morning with its stores, where you'll find everything you're looking for.
+Colorful and bustling from morning to night, it will keep you busy all morning with its shops where you can find everything you are looking for.

-Thanks to him, Cannes is now France's 2nd-largest convention city after Paris.
-The whole world comes here to hold congresses and conventions: The International Film Festival, MIDEM, major classical music, dance and theater concerts...
-It is also home to one of Cannes' 4 casinos.
+Thanks to this, Cannes is now the second most important French city for conferences after Paris.
+The whole world comes here to hold conferences and conventions: the International Film Festival, MIDEM, major classical music concerts , dance, theater...
+It is also home to one of Cannes' four casinos.

 La Croisette

-La Croisette is one of the world's most famous promenades, following the curve of the bay: 3 km of flowering gardens, lawns planted with palms, umbrella pines and various trees to Port Canto, the Palm Beach and a thalassotherapy center.
-After a stroll along this promenade, return to the center via the world-famous Rue d'Antibes.
+La Croisette is one of the most famous promenades in the world, following the curve of the bay: 3 km of flower gardens, lawns planted with palm trees, stone pines and various other trees, as far as Port Canto, Palm Beach and a thalassotherapy center.
+After strolling along this promenade, return to the center via the world-famous Rue d'Antibes.

-The Cannes Film Festival 2024: a passion for cinema
+The 2025 Cannes Film Festival: a passion for cinema

 Martinez, Carlton, the grand hotels of Cannes

-During the Cannes Film Festival, the Croisette's grand hotels, such as the Martinez and the Carlton, take center stage, as movie stars stay there.
-Private parties and events are also organized there by Festival sponsors.
-Tourists flock to the entrances of these grand hotels to catch a glimpse of their favorite stars.
+During the Cannes Film Festival, the grand hotels of the Croisette, such as the Martinez or the Carlton, are in the spotlight as they play host to the film stars.
+Parties and private events are also organized by the festival sponsors.
+Tourists love to gather at the entrance of these grand hotels to catch a glimpse of their favorite stars.

 What to see